 We found 4 orthopedic surgeons who accept TRICARE near Norfolk, VA.

-Dr. David Clifford is a spine surgery and orthopedics/orthopedic surgery specialist.
-Patient ratings for Dr. Clifford average 3.0 stars out of 5.
+Dr. David Clifford is a physician who specializes in spine surgery and orthopedics/orthopedic surgery.
+The average patient rating for Dr. Clifford is 3.0 stars out of 5.
 He is professionally affiliated with Sentara Leigh Hospital, Sentara Norfolk General Hospital, and Sentara Virginia Beach General Hospital.
-Dr. Clifford accepts MAMSI, Anthem, and Blue Cross/Blue Shield, as well as other insurance carriers.
-He graduated from George Washington University School of Medicine and Health Sciences and then he performed his residency at the University of Oklahoma Health Sciences Center.
+He accepts MAMSI, Anthem, Blue Cross/Blue Shield, and more.
+Before performing his residency at the University of Oklahoma Health Sciences Center, Dr. Clifford attended George Washington University School of Medicine and Health Sciences for medical school.

-Dr. Allison Crepeau is a pediatric orthopedics/orthopedic surgery and sports medicine specialist in Norfolk, VA, Newport News, VA, and Virginia Beach, VA.
-She offers interpreting services for her patients.
-Dr. Crepeau is affiliated with Children's Hospital of the King's Daughters.
-She obtained her medical school training at Georgetown University School of Medicine and performed her residency at a hospital affiliated with Stony Brook University Medical Center.
-She honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Optima Health.
+Dr. Allison Crepeau is a specialist in pediatric orthopedics/orthopedic surgery and sports medicine.
+Dr. Crepeau offers interpreting services for her patients.
+She is affiliated with Children's Hospital of the King's Daughters.
+She is a graduate of Georgetown University School of Medicine.
+Dr. Crepeau's training includes a residency program at a hospital affiliated with Stony Brook University Medical Center.
+She is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Optima Health.

 Conditions / Treatments